 - reducing the consumption of energy and water.

 CALGreen covers aspects of building design and construction that range from energy to water conservation to environmental quality.
 Much of it relates to building operation rather than construction.
-For example, most of the energy efficiency provisions relate to HVAC (heating, ventilation, and air conditioning), appliances, and parking for bicycles and electric cars.
+For example, most of the energy efficiency provisions relate to HVAC (heating, ventilation, and air conditioning), appliances, solar energy, and parking for bicycles and electric cars.
 Similarly, the provisions for water conservation relate primarily to plumbing fixtures.
 This blog, however, focuses on concrete.

 A brief history of CALGreen